chenray844/Ants/README.md

 Produce Jobs

 ## Ants.Queue
-Assign Jobs to Ergate to finish it
+Assign Jobs to Ergate to finish it, and produce it when job is coming.

 ## Ants.Ergate
 Finish the job